 First, let's talk numbers.
 Imagine a company with 1,000 employees.
 Each individual is required to write four peer reviews, dedicating 20 minutes to each.
 This translates to approximately 1,333 hours spent on reviews alone.
 At a fully burdened cost of $150 per hour per employee, the financial implication is a staggering $200,000.

 Moreover, top performers find themselves burdened even more, as they are often solicited for numerous reviews, amplifying the loss of productivity.
-This time could be better utilized in fostering innovation and driving the company forward.
+This time could be better utilized in building innovation and driving the company forward.